Recursive marginal quantization of the Euler scheme of a diffusion process: Numerical examples

 \subsubsection{Numerical results}

 To deal with numerical examples we set $\delta=0.5$, $X_0=100$, and choose the interest rate $r=0.15$.
 We discretize the price process using the Euler scheme with $n=120$ (regular) discretization steps and quantize the Euler marginal processes by our proposed method.
-We put all the marginal quantization grid sizes $N_k$ equals to $400$ except for $\widehat X_0 = X_0 =100$ which grid size is $N_0=1$.
+For $k=1, \ldots,n$, we put all the marginal quantization grid sizes $N_k$ equal to $300$ and then, to $400$ (recall that $\widehat X_0 = X_0 =100$ and $N_0=1$).
 We estimate the price of the Put option by

 where $t_n =T$, and where $\Gamma_n = \{ x^{N_n}_1,\cdots, x^{N_n}_{N_n} \}$ is the quantizer of size $N_n$ computed from the Newton-Raphson algorithm (with $5$ iterations) and where the associated weight are estimated from (\ref{EqEstProba}).